MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

 ### Text formats "Markdown" and "Display Suite code"

-- In Mukurtu 3 a wide range of text formats were supported by the default HTML/rich text text editor: plain text, basic HTML, full HTML, markdown, and display suite code.
+- Mukurtu 3 supported a wide range of text formats in the default HTML/rich text text editor: plain text, basic HTML, full HTML, markdown, and display suite code.
 - In Mukurtu 4 the markdown and display suite code formats are no longer supported by default.
 Plain text, basic HTML, and Full HTML are still supported.
 - Markdown and display suite code were most commonly used to implement custom styling in the description field of basic pages and community pages, and in additional fields of some content types (eg: description, cultural narrative, traditional knowledge, additional media).
 - If you have used either format to achieve specific styling, it may be replicable with one of the HTML settings in Mukurtu 4.
 We recommend taking screenshots of the pages and copying the code you wrote so that it can be reviewed and re-implemented after migration.